 The Action of the

-command is to fire a click
+command is to fire a click event at the element.

-element to define a commandA button
+button element to define a commandA button element always defines a command.

 The Type, ID, Label, Hint, Icon, Access Key, Hidden State, Checked State, and Action facets of the command are